 115 grams (1/2 cup) molasses

 115 grams (1/2 cup) golden syrup, or corn syrup

 Makes 500g (1 ¼ lb) toffee

-- In a heavy based 4-pint stainless steel sauce pan dissolve the sugar and water over a low heat.
+In a heavy-based 4-pint stainless steel saucepan dissolve the sugar and water over low heat.
 Once dissolved, add all the remaining ingredients, turn up the heat and bring to the boil.
-Using a sugar or toffee thermometer boil to 140C/270F (soft crack).
+Using a sugar or toffee thermometer boil to 270 F/140 C (soft crack).

 ***If you do not have a sugar or toffee thermometer, keep a jug of cold water next to the stove, once the toffee has started to thicken, drop a little of the syrup into cold water, it is ready when it solidifies into threads as it hits the water, when removed from the water, the threads should still be slightly flexible not too brittle as the toffee continues to cook for a while.

 Once the temperature or the test above is reached (anything between 20 - 45 minutes at a good hard, boil) carefully pour the toffee into the prepared tin and leave to cool.